sebaro/ViewTube/README.md

-ViewTube is a browser user script for watching videos from video websites with a video plugin or the HTML5 video player.
+ViewTube is a browser user script for watching videos from video websites with a video plugin, an external video player or the HTML5 video player.

 ![](https://raw.github.com/sebaro/ViewTube/master/screenshot.png)